Learning distant cause and effect using only local and immediate credit assignment: Future work: Selective remembering

-One of the most significant differences between RSM and gated memory layers is the strategy of ``remember everything'' versus ``selectively remember useful things''.
-The latter approach is able to generalize better, because it is not distracted by irrelevant features in unseen test data.
+One of the most significant differences between RSM and gated memory layers such as LSTM is the strategy of ``remember everything'' versus ``selectively remember useful things''.
+The latter approach is able to generalize better, because it is not distracted by irrelevant features in unseen test data: selective remembering can make different contexts become similar.

+Selective remembering can also be considered a form of attention.
 Recent work has shown that self-attention is a very effective mechanism for selecting useful features from sequences \cite{Vaswani2017}, with groundbreaking results in neural language models.
-Radford et al \cite{radford2019language} uses self-attention in an unsupervised next-word-prediction training regime, like RSM, but autoregressive feed-forward rather than recurrent.
+Radford et al \cite{radford2019language} use self-attention in an unsupervised next-word-prediction training regime, like RSM, but autoregressive, feed-forward, rather than recurrent.

 In future work we will attempt to use self-attention to selectively remember (sub) sequences using RSM, without violating our biological plausibility constraints.